2021-2022 Football Rewind: The Panthers bounce back for their first normal season since 2019

 Photo Credit: Simon Toffell

-by Liv McCorry, Freelance Writer
+by Liv McCorry, Staff Writer

 The long-awaited Friday night lights came back this September for another football season.
 Students packed the stands from top to bottom, in coordinated themes every week to support our very own Panthers.
 The boys geared up for an exhilarating season, filled with newly formed bonds, amazing wins, and celebratory shouts and cheers.